-When it’s time to create letterhead, a lot of thought and detail should go into it.
-Professional Letterhead is often one of the first points of contact to potential customers, making it one of the most important printing collaterals in the business.
+When it’s time to create a letterhead, a lot of thought and detail should go into it.
+Professional Letterhead is often one of the first points of contact with potential customers, making it one of the most critical printing collaterals in the business.
 Not only is it a form of professional correspondence, but it is a central part of your sales and marketing communications strategy.

 It makes you seem easier to work with.

 Not only do your potential customers want to know that a team is behind you, but they want to know they have access to a personalized contact.
 Customers don’t want things addressed by the company at large.
 This can be the difference between a customer who is loyal to the end and a customer who is always shopping for a better deal.

 Personalized letterhead and custom stationery make your business look professional.
 In using it, you’re able to create a relationship with your potential client based on trustworthiness and reliability.
 Furthermore, it shows that you’re an established business.

 When a company has a high-quality business letterhead, one immediately assumes that it will provide a high-quality product or service.
 And if you have an ongoing company image—including a logo, business card, and envelopes—potential customers will notice the effort that you have put in.
 Furthermore, every company wants its customers to know that it offers the most affordable prices and the best service.
 Therefore, it needs to reflect this.

 Use the right software

-It’s important to make sure you’re using the right software.
+It’s essential to make sure you’re using the right software.
 While Microsoft Word or Pages is acceptable for an ultra-simple layout, these will impose significant limitations when it comes to using graphics or more elaborate text layouts.

 Consider alignment and positioning

-In order to create a well thought out design, it’s important to consider its size.
+In order to create a well thought out design, it’s essential to consider its size.
 The standard size varies depending on the region.
 If you’re sending a letter to the United States or Canada, you’ll want to set your page to US Letter size, which is 8.5’’ x 11’’.
 You’ll also want to think about the grid of your layout.